appwrite/templates/node/speech-recognition-with-huggingface/README.md

 ### APPWRITE_BUCKET_ID

-The ID of the storage bucket where the images are stored.
+The ID of the bucket where audio is stored.

 | Question     | Answer              |
 | ------------ | ------------------- |